Sri Lanka crisis: New president a divisive choice

 Opponents have accused Wickremesinghe of protecting the Rajapaksa family, who are widely blamed for leading the nation into ruin, from allegations of corruption and other wrongdoing.

-Just days before lawmakers elected him president, protesters took over Wickremesinghe's office compound demanding that he resign.
+Just days before MPs elected him president, protesters took over Wickremesinghe's office compound demanding that he resign.
 His private residence was burned down.

-Born into a wealthy, politically active family whose fortune was made in timber and the media, Wickremesinghe has served as a lawmaker for 45 years.
+Wickremesinghe, born into a wealthy, politically active family whose fortune was made in timber and the media, has been an MP for 45 years.

 His reputation suffered during a previous stint as prime minister in a difficult power-sharing arrangement with then-President Maithripala Sirisena.
 A communication breakdown between them was blamed for intelligence lapses that led to a terror attack in 2019 that devastated tourism even before the catastrophic blow from the pandemic.

-He earned a law degree from the University of Colombo and practiced as a lawyer before entering politics in 1977, becoming the youngest lawmaker at the time.
+He earned a law degree from the University of Colombo and practised as a lawyer before entering politics in 1977, becoming the youngest MP at the time.
 He was first appointed prime minister in 1993 and also was an opposition leader for more than a decade.

 Wickremesinghe has generally kept details of his private life under wraps.
 He is married to Maitree Wickremesinghe, a professor and expert on gender and women's studies.